brachi-wernick/kafka-stream-skeleton/README.md

                           propertiesFile=./schema/datagen.properties'"
 ```

-if you will want to change the schema name, just change the value of attribute in schema, in the bash command.
+if you will want to change the schema name, just change the value of the attribute in schema, in the bash command.

-also, you may need also to change the key attribute, with the key in your new model.
+you may need also to change the key attribute, with the key in your new model.

 schema can be very strong tool, check more examples [here](https://github.com/confluentinc/ksql/tree/master/ksql-examples)

-1.2 By custom producer
+2. By custom producer

-data can be also produced in the old and known way, by using KafkaProducer class. see module producer.
+data can be also produced  by using KafkaProducer class. see the project module producer.

-you need to specify the key and value serializations, there are defaults for primitives like String, int, long, byte array. for json we need to write our own class.
+you need to specify the key and value serializations, there are defaults for primitives like String, int, long, byte array, for json we need to write our own class.

-1.3 you can also run some kafka connect to some external source, there is no example here. need to add your own image for it
 ```java
 configProperties.put(ProducerConfig.KEY_SERIALIZER_CLASS_CONFIG, "org.apache.kafka.common.serialization.StringSerializer");
 configProperties.put(ProducerConfig.VALUE_SERIALIZER_CLASS_CONFIG, "com.kafka_stream_skeleton.producer.serialization.JsonPOJOSerializer");
 KafkaConsumer<String, Long> consumer = new KafkaConsumer<>(props);
 ```

-if using this option, you need to uncomment this in the docker-compose file, and comment the datagen image
+If using this option, you need to uncomment producer image in the docker-compose file, and comment the datagen image

+3. you can also run some kafka connect tool to some external source.

+There is no example here. need to add your own image for it.

 ## Stream processing

-Stream processing is done in stream module, Application class, stream read the input topic data, and do dome grouping and aggregation.
+Stream processing is done in the stream module, Application class, stream read the input topic data, and does some grouping and aggregation.
 stream must define SerDes (Serialization and Deserialization) for key and value, this also need to be defined if grouping/counting/aggregation methods change the key/value type.

 ```java